Key Bindings and Edge Bindings

 Want to quickly disable your laptop’s touchpad?
-Then set up a key binding (aka keyboard shortcut).
-Or easily switch between desktops?
-Use an edge binding (aka mouse shortcut).
+Then set up a Key Binding (aka keyboard shortcut).
+Want to easily switch between desktops?
+Use an Edge Binding (aka mouse shortcut).

-- edge bindings control what happens when you click an edge or a corner of the screen.
+- Edge Bindings control what happens when you click a window edge or a corner of the screen

-Use them to make your life that little bit easier, or to perform an action that would be impossible by any other means.
-And the good news is that it’s really easy to set these up by simply choosing an action at the Key or Edge Bindings Settings dialog box.
+Use bindings to make your life that little bit easier, or to perform an action that would be impossible by any other means.
+The good news is that it is really easy to set these up by simply choosing an action at the Key or Edge Bindings Settings dialog box.

 The Key Bindings

-Key Bindings (aka keyboard shortcut).
+Key Bindings (aka keyboard shortcuts).
 To open the configuration dialog box shown below, go to

 Main menu > Settings > Settings Panel > Input > Key Bindings.

-As you will see if you examine the contents of the dialog box, a large number of key bindings have been set by default.
-These are listed in the table at the end of this article.
+If you examine the contents of the Basic Moksha Keybindings dialog box, a large number of Key Bindings have been set by default.
+These are also listed in the table at the end of this article.
 You can change any of these, and you can add others.

 Creating your own key bindings